amiinsheiikh/Car-Make-Model-KNN-Clustering/README.md

 Efficient Implementation: The entire model is built with PyTorch, utilizing GPU acceleration to enhance the efficiency of embedding extraction and model training.

-**Skills and Technologies Used**
+**Skills and Technologies Used:**
-Python
-PyTorch
-ResNetSimCLR
-t-SNE
-Silhouette Score
-Unsupervised Learning
-Convolutional Neural Networks (CNN)
+Python, PyTorch, ResNetSimCLR, t-SNE, Silhouette Score, Unsupervised Learning, Convolutional Neural Networks (CNN)